tekn1nja69/tekn1nja69/README.md

 ### 🛡️ Red Teaming Experience:

-As part of my **Red Teaming** experience, I have participated in various solo and co-ordinated engagements on assigned client targets.
+As part of my **Red Teaming** experience, I have participated in various solo and co-ordinated engagements with legends, on assigned client targets.
 This has included extensive work with various web application technologies, such as:

 - **Web Servers**: Apache, Nginx, IIS